-I recently had my first experience flying with checked firearms, and I thought I’d share what I learned for those who may be starting to travel with their guns for business or pleasure.
+I recently had my first experience flying with checked firearms, and I thought I’d share what I learned with those who may be starting to travel with their guns for business or pleasure.
 First, let’s start with what the TSA says:

 “You may transport unloaded firearms in a locked hard-sided container as checked baggage only.
 Declare the firearm and ammunition to the airline when checking your bag at the ticket counter.
 The container must completely secure the firearm from being accessed.
 Locked cases that can be easily opened are not permitted.
-Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage.”
-(TSA website)
+Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage.” –TSA website

 Now, each airline has slightly different methods of how they execute the TSA policy, so definitely check up on the individual airlines.
 Here is Delta, Southwest, American, and United.
 Firearms are usually lumped into “Sports Equipment,” so you may have to scroll down to find it.
 I flew American Airlines out of Norfolk, which is a huge military town that probably sees guns constantly flying, so my experience was quite comfortable.

-10 Reasons to get Travel Insurance
+10 Reasons to Get Travel Insurance

-Photo Jun 13, 19 53 57I packed my pistols inside a Stack-On metal gun safe.
-Technically it was probably a lot of overkill, but I also wanted a safe to keep the weapons in my hotel room once I arrive in New Hampshire.
+I packed my pistols inside a Stack-On metal gun safe.
+Technically it was probably a lot of overkill, but I also wanted a safe to keep the weapons in my hotel room once I arrived in New Hampshire.
 The standard is simply a locked, hard-sided case.
 I would recommend using a case that can accept a massive lock, not just a TSA lock, mostly because TSA locks are flimsy and specifically designed to be opened by a readily available master key.
 Upon arriving at the ticket counter, I declared my firearms to the ticket agent, who asked me a few questions regarding whether the guns were unloaded, whether I had any ammunition, and whether the ammunition was packed or loose.
 In this case, I wasn’t flying with ammunition, as the course was providing it, but if you are, please keep in mind that ammunition cannot be loose in your luggage (they prefer original packaging), and there may be limits on how much ammunition you can carry.

-Photo Jun 13, 19 39 04I had to sign a statement that my firearms were unloaded, then take my bags to the TSA screening point.
+I had to sign a statement that my firearms were unloaded, then take my bags to the TSA screening point.
 I declared my firearms to the screener and waited while they ran my bags through the scanner.
 Once they gave me the thumbs up, I headed to my plane.
 Honestly, the process itself was pretty simple.
 The most stressful part of checking in was the insane overweight baggage fees (note to self, bring two bags next time).
 I’ve heard stories of people having their tickets marked with codes denoting firearms, but after examining my tickets, the only unique code I see is the TSA Pre-Check (sign up for it if you haven’t), so I can’t find any evidence of that.
 What I did get, however, was a big red “Special Handling” tag.
 According to American, that tag denotes an item of value or particular fragility.
 The intention is to keep baggage handlers from putting the bag on the carousel, requiring you to go to the baggage office to show identification for pick-up.
-So while it doesn’t expressly identify a gun, it does tell everyone in the bPhoto Jun 13, 19 39 20ack room there’s good stuff in there.
+So while it doesn’t expressly identify a gun, it does tell everyone in the back room there’s good stuff in there.
 There was a theft ring in Norfolk International Airport a few years back that specifically targeted red-tagged items, so to me, it is a bit of a concern.
 They also didn’t tell me that I would have to pick it up at the baggage office, so I wasted time at the carousel before heading to the office after the carousel stopped.

 Hope this was useful.
 Don’t let worries about flying with your guns keep you from attending that course, going on that hunt, or even just taking your carry gun with you when you travel (providing it’s legal where you are going).
 As with anything, have a plan, especially for extra check-in time, and know the rules.
 Good luck and safe flying!